Europe's insurers seen escaping brunt of flood damage

 "Many people are making parallels to 2002.
 However, we are not seeing the same extent of damages yet," Allianz board member Clement Booth said in a statement.

-The 2002 floods caused economic damage of 16.5 billion euros ($21.6 billion) and insurance claims to the industry of 3.5 billion, according to data from Munich Re.
+The 2002 floods caused economic damage of 16.5 billion euros (14 billion pounds) and insurance claims to the industry of 3.5 billion, according to data from Munich Re.

 Munich Re and its big rivals Swiss Re and Hannover Re cautioned on Wednesday that it would take some time, possibly weeks, before they had an accurate read-out on the extent of the damage.